 Yes.
-The FSCS covers the activities of appointed representatives of authorised financial services firms, such as Basset Gold Ltd. However, investors should be aware that the FSCS does not cover investment performance.
+The FSCS covers the activities of authorised financial services firms such as B&G Finance Ltd. However, investors should be aware that the FSCS does not cover investment performance.

 You will not have compensation paid out to you automatically.
 You will have to apply for compensation.
 Please go to the FSCS website for more details: www.fscs.org.uk.

 The FSCS can pay compensation if a number of conditions, set out in FCA rules, are met.
 The FSCS considers each claim individually at the time a claim is made to decide whether the conditions are met.
-The main conditions are:
+The main conditions are as follows:

 No. The eligibility of claimants is determined on a case-by-case basis at the time a claim is made.